JohnKendrick/PDielec/package_installation.md

-# Installation and upgrade protocol
+# Package Installation and upgrade protocol
 Edit ~/.pypirc file to hold usernames for the repositories being used.

 ```